 5) Drugs: Glucocorticoids, high doses of thyroid hormones, antiepileptic drugs (phenobarbital, phenytoin, carbamazepine), heparin (in particular unfractionated heparin), vitamin K antagonists, cyclosporine (INN cyclosporin), high doses of immunosuppressive agents and other antimetabolites, bile acid sequestrants (eg, cholestyramine), gonadotropin-releasing hormone analogues, thiazolidinediones (pioglitazone), tamoxifen (in premenopausal women), aromatase inhibitors, androgen deprivation therapy, proton pump inhibitors (PPIs), selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitor (SNRIs), antiretroviral drugs.

 1. Bone densitometry measures bone mineral density (BMD).
 It is particularly indicated in patients at increased risk of fractures but also used to monitor the disease and effectiveness of treatment.
 (The risk of fractures can be estimated using the fracture risk assessment tool FRAX BMI risk calculator adjusted for country or population; available online from the University of Sheffield.)
-The only recommended diagnostic method in osteoporosis is dual-energy x-ray absorptiometry (DXA), which is used to measure:
+The only recommended diagnostic method in osteoporosis is dual-energy x-ray absorptiometry (DXA) (Figure 14.13-1), which is used to measure:

 1) BMD of the proximal femur (femoral neck, shaft, Ward triangle, or greater trochanter; results are given separately for all the 3 sites or for the entire proximal femur [so-called total hip BMD]).
 Femoral neck and total hip BMDs are the recommended parameters for diagnosing osteoporosis, while fracture risk is determined by the femoral neck T score.